swcarpentry/python-novice-inflammation/episodes/02-loop.md

 ~~~
 {: .language-python}

+In Python, a string is just an ordered collection of characters, so every
+character has a unique number associated with it -- its index.
+This means that
-We can access a character in a string using its index.
-For example, we can get the first
+we can access characters in a string using their indices.
+For example, we can get the first character of the word `'lead'`, by using
-character of the word `'lead'`, by using `word[0]`.
-One way to print each character is to use
-four `print` statements:
+`word[0]`.
+One way to print each character is to use four `print` statements:

 ~~~
 print(word[0])